HG2051-ntu/HG2051-ntu.github.io/src/environment-setup.md

 ## Virtual Environment

-The next step here is to create a virtual environment, which is a subfolder that contains the Python packages we will use for this course.
+The next step is to create a virtual environment, which is a subfolder that contains the Python packages we will use for this course.
 We will use one virtual environment for the whole course, though it is typical to use different environments for different projects.